d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 By now, we can load datasets into tensors and manipulate these tensors with basic mathematical operations.
-To start build sophisticated models, we will also need a few tools from linear algebra.
+To start building sophisticated models, we will also need a few tools from linear algebra.
 This section offers a gentle introduction to the most essential concepts,